 He got a first-hand look at the progress of the restaurant on Sept.
 6, the same day Braun and his teammates executed their now-famous celebration of Prince Fielder's 12th-inning home run that beat the San Francisco Giants.

 Now I've worked in and around restaurants for most of my life and if there is one thing that has been said at each and every establishment that I have been fired for drinking from it's this: "The most expensive seat in a restaurant is an empty seat."
 With the idea being that you can have the best service, best food, stiffest drinks, the sluttiest waitresses and everything else in the world, but if there is nobody there to eat it the restaurant will fail.
 By their own doing this restaurant has had it's door closed since September and all summer long before that.
 Why?
 To spend over $1 million on upgrades to a place that wasn't that messed up to begin with.
 Of course.
-Continue reading »
+Read the rest of this entry »

 A few weeks ago I went to the Brewers game with some friends from work.
 One of the girls I work with brought her boyfriend who brought his grill.
 My original thinking when I saw this was "sweet, now I can just drink and mess around while this dude cooks."
 However, after about five minutes I realized this dude had no idea what he was doing.
 It was a mess.
 Pouring the lighter fluid on the coals without removing the cooking surface, rearranging the coals once it was starting to go, covering the top completely.
 It was a mess and I just couldn't believe that someone wouldn't know this.
 It drove me nuts.
 So I guided him along and when everything was all said and done we all enjoyed some lighter fluid tasting burgers.
 Hooray.